Harishankar-GitHub/AlgoExpert/Data Structures and Algorithms Crash Course/README.md

 - So, ***2 power 8*** is the ***maximum value*** that can be represented in ***1 byte***.

-> *Number 1 is stored in the form of binary numbers like 1 = 0000 0001
+> *Numbers stored in the form of binary numbers:
+1 = 0000 0001
 2 = 0000 0010
 3 = 0000 0011 etc.*